mmistakes/minimal-mistakes/_pages/status.md

 Helmi is accessible through the LUMI environment daily between 13:00 EET and 08:00 EET.

 22 Dec 2022: Due to an unexpected technical issue, Helmi is currently down.

-Unfortunately, there is no estimate for when Helmi will be back online.
+23 Feb 2023: Helmi will soon be up again.
 {: .notice--danger}

 <center>